rdela/eleventeen/README.md

 > A starter repository showing how to build a blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v2.0 release](https://www.11ty.dev/blog/eleventy-v2/)).

-In addition to all of Base Blog’s killer features and Eleventy 3’s bundler-free [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) support, eleventeen sports [Rainbow Mode™](https://github.com/rdela/eleventeen/pull/1) powered by [Chromagen](https://github.com/famebot/chromagen) 🌈📓➕🎨💥
+In addition to Base Blog’s killer features and Eleventy 3’s bundler-free [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) support, eleventeen sports a novel new visual experience we call [Rainbow Mode™](https://github.com/rdela/eleventeen/pull/1), powered by [Chromagen](https://github.com/famebot/chromagen), the color scheme generator we publish under the [famebot](https://github.com/famebot) organization.
+Our homegrown Rainbow Mode is wholly distinct from and not to be confused with Emacs [rainbow-mode](https://elpa.gnu.org/packages/rainbow-mode.html), which “sets background color to strings that match color names.”
+We posit a third color scheme preference in addition to light and dark “modes,” rainbow.

+Here in the world of eleventeen, rainbow is the default.
+But we acknowledge not all sites are a match for Rainbow Mode, and still want those sites to enjoy the rest of what eleventeen has to offer, so [v9.2.3-alpha.5](https://github.com/rdela/eleventeen/releases/tag/v9.2.3-alpha.5), adds a `mono` option to [`_data/metadata.js`](_data/metadata.js) in [PR #13](https://github.com/rdela/eleventeen/pull/13) that will disable Rainbow Mode if you set it to `true`. `mono` is `false` by default, on purpose, because it beats making people set an option called `rainbow` to `false` and might make the current `{%- if not metadata.mono %}` template logic in [`_includes/layouts/base.njk`](_includes/layouts/base.njk) a little more resilient.

+<figure role="img" aria-label="">fig. 1<br />
+🎈📓 ➕ 🎨💥 🟰 🌈💥</figure>

 Rejoicing and rainbows aside, eleventeen also adds post images in [PR #10](https://github.com/rdela/eleventeen/pull/10) / [v9.2.1-alpha.5 ](https://github.com/rdela/eleventeen/releases/tag/v9.2.1-alpha.5), refines them further in 🎈[PR #11](https://github.com/rdela/eleventeen/pull/10) / [v9.2.2-alpha.5 ](https://github.com/rdela/eleventeen/releases/tag/v9.2.2-alpha.5), and makes some more subtle adjustments to Eleventy Base Blog.
 There are various changes in `public/css/index.css`, and in `_includes/postslist.njk`: